RoboMaster-Club/Onboarding-Project-1/readme.md

 - **Hardware Abstraction Layer (HAL)**: A software layer that allows your application to directly interact with the hardware of the microcontroller.
 - **General Purpose Input/Output (GPIO)**: Pins on a microcontroller that can be configured as either inputs or outputs.
 They can be set to high (on) or low (off).

-## Overview

-The end goal of this project is to write firmware for an embedded system in order to blink an LED.
-The codebase will be set up for you, and all you have to do is write the actual blink function.
-This is mostly just familiarizing yourself with the necessary tools and the general layout of an STM32 codebase.

 ## Prerequisites